layilin/SP23-33852/_texts/sc-page003.md

 - How the hot nectar best to christallize;
 - And Afric’s sable progeny to treat:
 - A Muse, that long hath wander’d in the groves \[5]
-- Of myrtle – indolence attempts to sing.
+- Of myrtle–indolence attempts to sing.

 - Spirit of Inspiration, that didst lead
 - Th’ Ascrean Poet to the sacred Mount,